yodertv/Reminders/doc/README.md

 - Editing and deleting archives.
 - All deployment knowledge is in make.js and build_props_files.

 ### Work in progress
-- Clean-up readme.
 - Merge multi-user and multi-auth from html-todos and Auth projects.
 - Noted (Bug#25) that button/title doesn't show year when it is different from current year.
-- Documented and fixed (Bug#26) : Opening via get collections failed because of not dbUrl variable.
+- Documented and fixed (Bug#26) : Opening via get collections failed because of no dbUrl variable.

 ### Version 0.3.0 (12.2.2015)
 - Fixing build and tagging v0.3.0.
 Major release because of all the dependancies that were upgrades.